appleboy/gorush/README.md

 go install
 ```

-or you can use the `go get` command to install the latest or specific verison.
+or you can use the `go get` command to install the latest or specific version.

 **Note**: such go get installation aren't guaranteed to work.
 We recommend using binary installation.